With the easing of lockdown restrictions and the reopening of estate agents, a flurry of activity is being seen in the property sector.

 We would recommend you have a survey carried out.
 You may opt for a homebuyer’s survey, which is generally suited to properties in reasonable condition, or you may want to instruct a qualified surveyor to carry out a building survey, which is a more in-depth inspection of a property, providing a detailed evaluation of its condition.

-Once your conveyancer has received the title documents and a draft contract from the seller’s solicitors, they should put in place the various searches needed, investigate title and raise any enquiries, as appropriate.
+Once your conveyancer has received the title documents and a draft contract from the seller’s solicitors, they should put in place the various searches needed, investigate the title and raise any enquiries, as appropriate.
 You may be surprised at the variety of queries that can arise, but it is vital to get everything right and all questions answered before going ahead.

 When all queries have been satisfied, and search results and a copy of a mortgage offer obtained, you will be informed and you will then need to sign the contract.
 At the contract signing stage, a deposit is required.

-Assuming everyone is ready to go ahead, a date will also be agreed for completion and exchange.
+Assuming everyone is ready to go ahead, a date will also be agreed upon for completion and exchange.
 For the moment at least, we cannot ignore the possible complications arising from C-19, so these need to be considered.
 Once you have a firm date, you can start organising your move, such as booking a removals firm.

 The next stage involves ensuring the money is where it needs to be, for completion.
 Your conveyancer will request your mortgage funds and if you have been saving under any of the Government schemes – such as Help to Buy or a Lifetime ISA – organise access to these funds too.